 - Loss of founder “touch”

-Retention Systems by Phase
+What Retention Systems Does Each Phase Need?

 Phase 1 (5-15 locations):